shbz8888/Pinterest_Pipeline/README.md

 # ELT+ETL Pinterest_Pipeline
 A clone of the pipeline used at pinterest.
-Utilising tools such as APIs, Kafka, Apache Spark, Apache Airflow
+Utilising tools such as APIs, Kafka, Apache Spark, Apache Airflow to build an ETL + ELT pipeline

 Developed an end-to-end data processing pipeline in Python based on Pinterests experiment processing pipeline.
 Implemented based on Lambda architecture to take advantage of both batch and stream-processing.